When it comes to picking the right VPN provider, jurisdiction is important.

-Globally, the most powerful state surveillance agencies have combined into a series of alliances known as the 5 eyes, 9 eyes and 14 eyes alliances.
+Globally, the most powerful state surveillance agencies have combined into a series of alliances known as the 5 eyes, 9 eyes, and 14 eyes alliances.
 These groupings have major implications for VPN users, so let’s explore them in more depth.
-It could make a huge difference to your personal online security.

 The full five eyes list includes: